-1 "Ammonia in Biogas/Digester Gas: Fuel-born NOx Emissions at Flares SCAQMD PR1118.1," Black & Veatch Presentation at SCAQMD (October 2018)
+1 &quot;Ammonia in Biogas/Digester Gas: Fuel-born NOx Emissions at Flares SCAQMD PR1118.1," Black & Veatch Presentation at SCAQMD (October 2018)

-2 https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=201520160SB1383
+&lt;sup>2 https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill\id=201520160SB1383

 PR1118.1 establishes capacity thresholds (see Table 10) to identify routine flaring that will apply to existing flares that cannot demonstrate compliance with Table 1 - Emission Limits.
 Facilities will be required to monitor flare throughput on a monthly basis.
+The requirements to monitor monthly capacity and annual percent capacity only apply to open flares or flares combusting digester gas, landfill gas, or produced gas.
 At the end of each calendar year, the facility must determine if the percent capacity is greater than the PR1118.1 Table 2 - Annual Capacity Thresholds.
-If a flare has an annual percent capacity that is greater than the applicable capacity threshold for two consecutive years, the facility must decide to reduce its throughput to below the capacity thresholds, e.g. through a beneficial use project, or replace the equipment with a flare that meets PR1118.1 Table 1 - Emission Limits.

-Table 10: PR1118.1's Table 2 - Annual Capacity Thresholds
+If a flare has an annual percent capacity that is greater than the applicable capacity threshold for two consecutive years, the facility must decide to reduce its throughput to below the capacity thresholds, e.g., through a beneficial use project, or replace the equipment with a flare that meets PR1118.1 Table 1 - Emission Limits.
+The Table 2 - Capacity Thresholds only apply to open flares or flares combusting digester gas, landfill gas, or produced gas.
+Flares combusting "other flare gas" or "organic liquid handling" do not have to meet the Table 2 - Capacity Thresholds or monitor gas throughput.